v0ltoz/react-datetimepicker/README.md

 The current version is compatible with Firefox 34+ and Chrome 40+ (May work but not widely tests on earlier versions)

+## Version 1.0.1 Release (30-06-19) -- Major Change

+With the release of this version comes a major change to the default vanilla behaviour of the date time picker.
+Default behaviour is now non smart mode.
+Smart mode must be enabled via the use of the smart mode property.
+Also by default smart mode will be optimised for forward searching.
+Use pastSearchFriendly to optimise for past searching.

 ## Setup
 Run the following command:
 ```bash